 - Ensure residence physical plant is maintained and meets regulatory requirements.

-- Models and performs all aspects of participants’ program plans and ensures staff understand and implement each individual’s plan as written using a Person Centered approach
+- Models and performs all aspects of Individuals’ program plans and ensures staff understands and implements each individual’s plan as written using a Person Centered approach.

 Education and Experience Requirements